How to Mount NTFS Drive Read-Write on Mac – 3 Ways

 Step 2.
 After installation, open the app and you should see a list of connected drives.
 Find and click the target NTFS drive that you want to mount in read-write.

 Step 3.
-Click the Mount button to mount the NTFS drive on your Mac.
-Change the disk permission to Read-Write status.
+Tick the "Allow Read & Write permission" option to change the disk permission to Read-Write status.
 You should now be able to read and write files on the NTFS drive on your Mac.

 You can also use the Mac Terminal app to enable the NTFS write support on your Mac.
 Check the steps below.